See Inside Gwen Stefani & Blake Shelton’s Sweet Thanksgiving Together

 The source also revealed that Blake didn’t plan to sit back and let his girlfriend do all the work, alleging that he actually loves to gets pretty involved with all the cooking for the celebration.
 “He does a bunch of the cooking and starts preparing it the day before because he does so much work,” the outlet revealed.

-The magazine also claimed that the modern family will probably stay in the sooner state for a few more days before the country singer has to head back to Los Angeles for The Voice’s live shows on November 27.
+The magazine also claimed that the modern family will probably stay in the singer’s state for a few more days before the country singer has to head back to Los Angeles for The Voice’s live shows on November 27.

 Blake is reportedly “really looking forward to unwinding in Oklahoma with Gwen” and her children just days after he got a whole lot of backlash after People named him 2017 ‘Sexiest Man Alive’.
 “Her kids love going there,” added the source.